 Growing Annual Zinnias is a cinch!
 They are one of the easiest flower plants to grow in your home flower garden.

 Zinnia plants like rich, well-drained soil.
-But, they are very tolerant of average to slightly poor soils.
-Improving your soil quality will produce much healthier plants and flowers, so add plenty of compost.
-Add a general-purpose fertilizer once a month, especially with average soils.
+But, with the addition of a regular fertilizer routine, they are very tolerant of average to slightly poor soils.
+Improving your soil quality will produce much healthier plants and more flowers.
+So, add plenty of compost the first time you plant them.

 Once Zinnia plants are established, they should grow well.
 Soil should be moist, but not wet.
-Water plants during dry periods, once or twice per week.

 Zinnias are annuals and are susceptible to frost.
 They may survive the first light frost with only a little damage.
 They will not survive a hard frost or freeze.

-Giant Zinnias have long stalks for flower vases and other arrangements.
+Giant Annual Zinnias have long stalks for flower vases and other arrangements.
 Cut the stem low, check for insects hiding in the flower head, on the stem, and under the leaves.
 Bring them indoors and place them in water immediately.

 Zinnias are somewhat resistant to insects.
 If insect or disease problems occur, treat early with organic or chemical insect repellents, as needed.